equalitie/open-corroborator-deploy/README.md

    sudo service corroborator-celery restart
    ```

-To test, visit the ENV server in a browser and login as 'admin' with a password of 'password'.
+To test, visit the ENV server in a browser and login as 'demo' with a password of 'demo'.
+The 'admin' user password is intially set to 'password'.